shomec/langfuse-power-demo/README.md

 # 🦆 Daffy Duck College — Enrollment Advisor Bot
 ### AI-Powered Enrollment Chatbot — Langfuse Observability Showcase

 A fully local, Docker-composable stack that demonstrates how **Langfuse** provides end-to-end observability over a production-grade RAG chatbot.
-Here, the chatbot acts as an **enrollment advisor** for **Daffy Duck College**, answering prospective student questions about admissions, financial aid, programs, registration, campus life, and more.
+Here, the chatbot acts as an **enrollment advisor** for an imaginary college named **Daffy Duck College**, answering prospective student questions about admissions, financial aid, programs, registration, campus life, and more.
 Every interaction is traced, tokenized, scored, and visible in the Langfuse dashboard — side-by-side with your conversation in OpenWebUI.

 ---